-Items Procedures Symptoms Possible causes System works normally but the display shows: Loose connection, display cable, display, graphics card.
-Missing or strange color Troubleshooting steps Image distortion Verify with external monitor 1.
+Items Procedures Symptoms Possible causes System works normally but the display shows: Missing or strange color Image distortion Loose connection, display cable, display, graphics card.
+Troubleshooting steps Verify with external monitor 1.
 Use combination fn + f4 to enable output to external monitor.
 2. Close the lid.
 If the external monitor also shows incorrect color, it is graphics card issue.
 Test with a verified working graphics card.
-Verify monitor cable and cable connection (Monitor disassembly is required.)
+Verify monitor cable and cable connection (monitor disassembly required.)
 Be sure the monitor cables are not pinched or damaged.
 Be sure the monitor cables have good connection at both ends (system board and display panel).
 If moving cables affects the image, the monitor cable is the cause of the issue.
 Test with a confirmed working cable.
 If moving cables does not affect the image, the monitor has an issue.
 Test with a confirmed working monitor.